AbbVie, Eli Lilly exit UK drug pricing agreement

 Jan 16 (Reuters) - Pharmaceutical companies AbbVie ABBV.N and Eli Lilly LLY.N have withdrawn from Britain's voluntary medicines pricing agreement, an industry body said on Monday.

-Companies are increasingly arguing that it is no longer possible to justify the UK's "voluntary scheme" to global boardrooms and investors as repayment rates in 2023 have surged to 26.5% of revenue, the Association of the British Pharmaceutical Industry said.
+Companies are increasingly arguing that it is no longer possible to justify the UK's "voluntary scheme" to global boardrooms and investors as repayment rates in 2023 have surged to 26.5% of revenue, the Association of the British Pharmaceutical Industry (ABPI) said in a statement.

+"The current scheme has harmed innovation, with costs spiralling out of control, and the UK falling behind other major countries to be left as a global outlier," said Laura Steele, president and general manager for Eli Lilly's Northern Europe division.

+ABPI said it was seeking early talks with the government to set out a new future settlement.

 ((Radhika.Anilkumar@thomsonreuters.com;))